Manjusri Monastery: Plant and buildings

 Next to the reconstructed museum stands the impressive (although in ruins) Togchin temple ruins, originally built in 1749 with architecture that recalls the temples of Tibet.
 In all, the ruins of 17 buildings, distributed over a rising terrain, can be identified throughout the vast area of the monastery.
 In the cliff above the monastery are several 18th Century Buddhist cave paintings and reliefs, as well as Buddhist inscriptions in Tibetan language, which escaped destruction in 1937.

 Not far from that is a 2-ton bronze cauldron created in 1726 engraved with a Tibetan inscription.
 It was used to provide food to the pilgrims and could boil up to 10 sheep and 2 cattle at a time.

 Current state

 Most of the area surrounding the monastery is part of the Bogdkhan Uul Strictly Protected Area which contains abundant wildlife, streams and cedar trees.
 In 1783 the local Mongolian government of the Qing Dynasty declared the Bogd Khan Mountain a protected site, making it one of the world's oldest protected areas.
 Today, the monastery serves as a tourist and hiking destination with an on-site hostel.
 The monastery was returned to the Buddhist temple and the surviving objects within the monastery complex (the restored temple, the remains of walls and buildings, images of Buddhist deities and sacred inscriptions on the rocks) continue to be revered as objects of worship.

-In the summer of 2009 the Mongol and British Scouts began work on repainting the temple.
-Also, a collection of donations to help fund the restoration of the wooden fence with a stone wall.
+In the summer of 2009, Mongol and British Scouts began repainting the temple and collecting donations to fund the replacement of the wooden fence with a stone wall.